The Most Comprehensive List of GDrive Organisational Features

 There is an important distinction between Google Drive and Dropbox team folder permissions that business users should be aware of.
 Google has a broader set of shared folder permissions that go beyond the standard editor and viewer.
 Google also offers permission levels of commenter, content manager, and manager.
 These different roles can be assigned depending on the use case.
 There may be a situation where you need to give a third party the ability to comment, without being able to make edits.
 Google offers more flexibility with setting permissions.

 One other useful Shared Drive Folder feature is themes.
 The folder admin can set up a theme for each folder to make them easier to identify with an image that represents categories like Marketing, Sales, HR, Accounting, and so on.
-In the Dropbox vs Google bake-off for Shared Drive Folders, Google offers a more tasty banquet of permissions for specialized use cases.
+In the Dropbox vs Google bake-off for Shared Drive Folders, Google offers a more tasty banquet of permissions for specialised use cases.

 Google offers an enhanced way to search 🔎